 The basic definition or premise of resiliency is to be prepared, or to have the ability to bounce back from adverse situations.
 If the weather report says there is 70% chance of rain, a resilient-minded person would probably grab a raincoat or umbrella.
 When applying that philosophy to house construction, the concept of resilience means to anticipate the greater challenges your home will face in the future and build to withstand it.

-When you set out to build a new home, resiliency starts with careful lot selection to avoid obvious problems, then determining if that location would make your home particularly susceptible to any or several of the following - wildfires, high winds, heavy rains, heavy snow loads, flooding, extreme humidity, heat or drought, tornadoes, hurricanes and storm surges.
+When you set out to build a new home, resilient design starts with careful building lot selection to avoid obvious problems, then determining if that location would make your home susceptible to any or several of the following - wildfires, high winds, heavy rains, heavy snow loads, flooding, extreme humidity, heat or drought, tornadoes, hurricanes and storm surges.

 Avoid the most troublesome areas if possible, then if you can, build to withstand the future climate predictions of that region.
 Here are three basic guidelines that are worth keeping in mind:

 We attribute these three conclusions to Rob Dumont, one of the designers of the Saskatchewan Conservation House built in the 1970s that inspired the original German Passivhaus / Passive House trend.
 Those were his words when asked to reflect on the home design he was part of that started a global movement towards extremely high-performing homes.

 The less complicated and more ‘passive’ your home is, the better the chance it will keep doing its job in the absence of power.
 Solar panels, heat pumps and other high-efficiency mechanical equipment are truly excellent features to have in a home, but from a resiliency point of view, passive heating, passive cooling, and natural lighting design are even better, because design features like that won’t break down or need power.